Ayers Saint Gross: Work

 Projects include the new National Library for George Washington at Mount Vernon, near Alexandria, Virginia, the master plan for the re-use of the historic St. Elizabeths Hospital campus in Washington, D.C., D.C.
 Department of Transportation and D.C.
 Office of Planning Krouse, Sarah.
-“St. Elizabeths project wins some, loses some,” "Washington Business Journal", July 1, 2011 and master plans for Virginia Commonwealth University, Kapsidelis, Karin.
-“VCU begins work on new master plan,” November 11, 2011. the University of Southern California health sciences campus, Fried, Ina.
+“St. Elizabeths project wins some, loses some,” "Washington Business Journal", July 1, 2011 and master plans for Virginia Commonwealth University, the University of Southern California health sciences campus, Fried, Ina.
 “Looking ahead to 2035, USC maps out plan for campus,” "The USC Weekly", March 5, 2010 and new campuses in Asia.